-This is a step by step look at our shower construction and waterproofing methods.
+This is a step by step look at our shower construction and waterproofing methods in the Austin, Lakeway, & West Lake Hills, TX areas.
 Although you might think that everyone should be remodeling showers and bathrooms this way.
 That is the whole point – not very many contractors do, if any.
 When you are getting bids for your bathroom remodeling project or shower remodel, ask your contractor about specifics.
 Ask them about their waterproofing methods.
 You will see that you are getting much more for your money with us.

 Below are pictures with detailed explanations of what we do.
 We are not diving into every little detail as we do in the video above (like the framing, plumbing, blocking the walls, etc.), but this overview will give you a better understanding of many things we do and other bathroom remodeling companies do not.
 We have nothing to hide.
 You can expect this level of quality on every job we do regardless of the finish materials used.
 Enjoy!